Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Introduction

+In brain-to-image reconstruction, \cite{shirakawa2025spurious} pointed out a phenomenon in naive multivariate linear translators called ``output dimension collapse'' (ODC).
+They reported that several high-profile reconstruction methods fail to generalize beyond the training domain.
+They attributed this failure to ODC, in which predictions are confined to the span of the training outputs in latent feature space under dataset bias.
+ODC is a challenge that should be addressed to achieve zero-shot prediction, but we still lack insight into when it occurs and how it can be overcome.

-In this paper, we provide a theoretical analysis of translator prediction under small data scales.
-First, complementing prior work that emphasizes dataset bias \citep{shirakawa2025spurious}, we show that small data scales cause output dimension collapse in naive multivariate linear regression.
+In this paper, we analyze translator prediction under small data scales from a mathematical perspective.
+First, complementing prior work that emphasizes dataset bias \citep{shirakawa2025spurious}, we show that small data scales can cause ODC in naive multivariate linear regression.
 Using the mathematically derived best prediction under this collapse, we evaluate its impact on reconstruction pipelines that employ naive translators.
-Second, we examine how sparsity can enable accurate prediction at small data scales by characterizing the prediction error of naive and sparse translators.
-Our contributions are as follows: \begin{itemize} \item We show that reconstruction pipelines using naive linear regression suffer from output dimension collapse at small data scales. \item We mathematically quantify the prediction error of the sparse model by deriving formulas linking prediction error with data scale, sparsity, and other parameters. \item We demonstrate that sparse linear regression can escape output dimension collapse and achieve accurate prediction at small data scales by leveraging sparse brain-to-feature structure. \end{itemize}
+Second, we examine when sparsity can enable accurate prediction at small data scales by mathematically characterizing the prediction error of naive and sparse translators.
+The main contributions of this work are threefold:

+(1) a formalization and analytic diagnosis of data-scale-induced ODC for naive linear translators in brain-to-image reconstruction, based on the best prediction under collapse; (2) a quantitative error theory for naive and sparse translators across data scales; and (3) a characterization of when sparsity can improve prediction at small data scales.